+Devin Mays' practice is an auto-ethnographic investigation of the in-between -- an intermediate space navigated by the social polarities of his identity.
 These social polarities, ranging from corporeal to celestial, demarcate spaces that define an in-between.
 This in-between-ness is measured both horizontally and vertically – horizontality as a measurement of time and verticality as a measurement of transcendence.
 Time tests the durability of polarities and transcendence tests the limits of their existence.
-This visual language develops a vocabulary that defines and redefines the in-between being explored in my practice, and the iterative formal gestures create conceptual underpinnings that create grammatical rules for the work.
-By creating conditions that infiltrate, imitate and mine my familial, spiritual and cultural landscape, the work proposes and repositions what’s in-between.
+This visual language develops a vocabulary that defines and redefines the in-between being explored in his practice, and the iterative formal gestures create conceptual underpinnings that create grammatical rules for the work.
+By creating conditions that infiltrate, imitate and mine his familial, spiritual and cultural landscape, the work proposes and repositions what’s in-between.